-I study how provider incentives, government policies, social determinants, and adverse shocks shape health outcomes.
-I use economic theory, experimental and quasi-experimental methods, and leverage large administrative and novel datasets to examine the institutional, behavioral, and socio-economic drivers of health.
+I study how provider incentives, social determinants, and adverse shocks shape health outcomes and healthcare delivery.
+My work integrates economic theory with experimental and quasi-experimental methods, leveraging large administrative datasets and novel data sources to examine institutional and socio-economic drivers of health.

 Civelek Y. The Effect of Hurricanes on Mental Health over the Long Term.
 Economics & Human Biology.
 2023 Dec 1;51:101312.